-I am still in mourning for Lush’s Blackberry bath bomb, at the time of writing this review it was unfortunately discontinued earlier this year and I am still very upset with Lush for taking this product away.
+I am still in mourning for Lush’s Blackberry bath bomb, at the time of writing this review it has unfortunately been discontinued earlier this year.
+I am still very upset with Lush for taking this product away.
 It was the only non medicinal product in the whole world that had helped me kick insomnias butt.
-When I heard that Lush were bringing out a Blackberry scented bubble bar for the Halloween period, my heart thawed just a little at the thought.
+When I heard that Lush were bringing out a Blackberry scented bubble bar for the Halloween period, my frozen heart thawed just a little at the thought.
 I knew at this point that the Bewitched Bubble Bar would either be a huge hit or a huge miss for me.

-This relatively small bubble bar has been shaped into a black cat’s face, with big, bright yellow eyes Bewitched looks like a witches perfect sidekick.
+This relatively small bubble bar has been shaped into a black cat’s face.
+With big, bright yellow eyes, Bewitched looks like a witches perfect sidekick.
 Once I had the Bewitched bubble bar in my hands I admit that I was disappointed by its smaller size.
-Everything however seems small when you have been spoilt rotten with the likes of the Comforter and Brightside bubble bar.
+Everything however seems small when you have been spoilt rotten with the likes of the, The Comforter and Brightside bubble bar.
 What saved the day for me when it came down to Bewitch’s size was that a very little amount of it went a very long way bubble-wise.

 I expected to get (at a push) 2 baths out of just the one Bewitched bubble bar, the first time I used it I broke it into 2 pieces with the thought of just adding the other half of it if I felt it was needed.
-I was pleasantly surprised that 1 half of the Bewitched bubble bar was more than enough, in fact it was too much, unless you are after a super over indulgent bath there is really no need to use any more than one third of it.
+I was pleasantly surprised that 1 half of the Bewitched bubble bar was more than enough, in fact it was too much, unless you are after a super over indulgent bath there is really no need to use any more than one third of the bubble bar per bath.

 The smallest amount of the Bewitched bubble bar makes mounds and mounds of fluffy white bubbles, what had me mesmerised was however the colour of the water underneath the blanket of bubbles.
 It creates a similar coloured water to what the Secret Arts jelly bomb does.
 It leaves the water magnificently hydrating and silky smooth on your skin, my skin soaks it all up and its scent stays with me hours and hours after getting out of the bath.